Diversity in Schumpeterian games: Conclusions

-This article serves as a direct interconnection between the relevance of innovation and the diversity of a new product.
+\bc This article serves as a direct interconnection between the relevance of innovation and the diversity of a new product.
 In future work, one may take into account the impact of diversity (and innovation) on market entry and market structure itself, as well as the external effects of innovation.
-The proposed model of a Schumpeterian game can be extended in the context of stable games\footnote{See \cite{hofbauer2009stable}.}, games characterized by self-defeating externalities.
+The proposed model of a Schumpeterian game can be extended in the context of stable games (see \citep{hofbauer2009stable}), games characterized by self-defeating externalities. \bv Finally, one can ask what happens when diversity is generated endogenously through the strategic choice of attributes.
+In particular, how the system evolves (and how payoffs in population change) when a new attribute is added.
+In this context, as the set of available strategies changes, one should use a different approach, see e.g. \cite{edhan2025game}.
+As the game dynamics changes one can consider then potential games and gradient descent arguments for convergence. \bc

 {\bf Acknowledgments.} Elżbieta Pliś and Fryderyk Falniowski acknowledge the support of the National Science Centre, Poland, grant 2023/51/B/HS4/01343.
 We are indebted to Agnieszka Lipieta and M. Ali Khan for many fruitful discussions and encouragement.